capDoYeonLee/capDoYeonLee/README.md

 👀 Interested in AI, Deep Learning, Computer Vision

-💡   I'm making various models !
+💡   I'm trying to make various models !

 ### " I can do this all day "